Walk-Ins Welcome

 Walk-ins welcome.
 We help you understand what DOT requires and what documents (if any) you’ll need so you can avoid delays.

 Looking for answers?
-See our DOT physical FAQs.
+See our DOT physical FAQs and DOT Blog.

 Tip: If you use a CPAP, bring compliance data.
 Diabetics using insulin may need MCSA-5870.